 CVE-2024-28995 in SolarWinds Serv-U

-Directory traversal flaws remain a significant threat to software security, as demonstrated by CISA’s recent alert emphasizing their dangers.
-These vulnerabilities, often stemming from improper path validation or input sanitization, enable attackers to access files outside the intended directories and potentially compromise entire systems.
+Directory traversal vulnerabilities remain a significant threat to security, as highlighted by CISA’s recent alert emphasizing their impact.
+These vulnerabilities often stem from improper path validation or input sanitization, allowing attackers to access files outside the intended directories and potentially compromise the entire system.

 October 24 - Blog